UAlbany in Madrid

 During the semester program, you may choose to live either with a homestay family or in one of several student residence centers located throughout the city.
 Both options are a short metro ride away from the UAlbany facilities/building/campus.

 Living with a host family is a wonderful way to experience Spanish culture first-hand.
 Not only is it a great way to practice your Spanish skills, it also will provide you a window into Spanish families, customs, and cuisine.
-Your host family provides a bedroom and three meals a day, as well as laundry service.
+Your host family provides a bedroom and two meals a day, as well as laundry service.
+You will be in a double occupancy room.

-With residences situated in vibrant areas throughout the city, Mi Casa Inn and Colegio Mayor El Faro are the UAlbany in Madrid local accommodations providers.
+With residences situated in vibrant areas throughout the city, Mi Casa Inn and Colegio Mayor El Faro are possible local accommodations providers.
 In these residences,you will be part of a diverse community of international students, as well as other students participating in the UAlbany in Madrid program.
 Bedrooms and common spaces are comfortably furnished, and community activities abound.

 The availability and inclusion of meals in your program price depend on your housing selection.